BarbaraAlmeida31/BarbaraAlmeida_3_01032022/readme.md

+# Access the project

+Access the Git Repository through [this link](https://github.com/BarbaraAlmeida31/BarbaraAlmeida_3_01032022).

+Access the sithe through [this link](https://barbaraalmeida31.github.io/BarbaraAlmeida_3_01032022/project/homepage.html).

 # Project Summary

-Access the project through [this link](https://github.com/BarbaraAlmeida31/BarbaraAlmeida_3_01032022).

 Ohmyfood is a new startup that wants to make a name for itself in the restaurant business.
 The objective is to develop a 100% mobile-friendly site that lists the menus of gourmet restaurants.